 Neurological: Hearing voices can be caused by unusual activity in the brain, which can occur for many different reasons and in many types of medical condition – as well as in people who don’t have a medical condition at all (for instance, when people are very stressed or tired).
 Epilepsy, dementia, vision or hearing loss, an injury to the brain, using certain drugs, or certain mental health conditions could cause someone to hear voices.
 Several different systems in the brain are linked to hearing and seeing things other people don’t.
 For instance, for someone with epilepsy, a surge of electrical activity in the brain may cause them to hear voices or music.
 For others, how quickly their body produces and uses certain neurotransmitters (chemicals in the brain that send signals between cells) may play a role, by changing how the brain sends and receives messages.
 Some people may have a natural predisposition for their brain to work this way; for other people, it can be a response to factors like stress, injury, infection, or malnutrition.

-Psychiatric: Some people who hear voices may receive a psychiatric diagnosis, and may find that mental health treatment such as counselling, medication, peer support, or occupational therapy helps them.
-They may feel that receiving a psychiatric diagnosis provides a useful explanation for their experiences or affirms that their distress is real and not their fault.
-Some psychiatric diagnoses that people may relate to their experience of hearing voices include psychotic disorders, like schizophrenia or schizoaffective disorder; mood disorders, like bipolar disorder or major depression; post-traumatic stress disorder (PTSD); borderline personality disorder (BPD); and dissociative disorders such as dissociative identity disorder (DID).
+Psychiatric: Some people who hear voices might have a psychiatric diagnosis, and might find that mental health treatment such as counselling, medication, peer support, or occupational therapy helps them.
+They might feel that a psychiatric diagnosis helps explain their experiences or affirms that their distress is real and not their fault.
+Some psychiatric diagnoses that people might relate to their experience of hearing voices include psychotic disorders, like schizophrenia or schizoaffective disorder; mood disorders, like bipolar disorder or major depression; post-traumatic stress disorder (PTSD); borderline personality disorder (BPD); and dissociative disorders such as dissociative identity disorder (DID).

 Response to stress or part of the grieving process: Some people find that they hear voices only during certain parts of their lives, such as during a time of major life transition, stress, or the loss of a loved one.
 For some people, hearing the voice of the deceased is a normal part of grieving.
 Other people might find that they hear voices throughout their lives, but that the voices become more frequent, more distressing, or harder to control during times of stress or loss.
 On the other hand, some people may find that they hear positive voices in times of stress, such as an ancestor offering reassurance.